0xInfection/TIDoS-Framework/README.md

 ### Ongoing:

+- Working on a new framework, a real framework. `To be released with v2`
+- Working on a campaign feature + addition of arguments.
-- Normal Bug Fixing Stuffs.
+- Normal Bug Fixing Stuffs. `As per the issues being raised`
-- A complete new meaning of framework.
+- Some other perks:
 	- Working on a way for contributing new modules easily.
 	- A complete new method of multi-threaded fuzzing.
 	- Keeping better of new console stuff.